AltfunsMA/cptools/README.md

 # cptools
 A package for processing Indian elections and [Consumer Pyramids](https://consumerpyramidsdx.cmie.com/) data.
-It is updated to use the fast yet friendly [tidytable](https://github.com/markfairbanks/tidytable/).
+It currently uses [tidyverse](www.tidyverse.org) functions and will soon be updated to take advantage of the ultra-fast yet user-friendly [tidytable](https://github.com/markfairbanks/tidytable/) rendering

 ## Why use it
 cptools provides a few simple convenience functions for operating on dataframes containing Indian administrative divisions: